ArunFrey/oss_twitter/01_analyse_twitter_data.md

 # Estimating ideology

 Once we have located our protestor-users, the estimation of their ideological position (based on their follow network) is straightforward using the `tweetscores` package by Pablo Barberá.
 We will not estimate the ideologies of our users above as they have been anonymized.
 But you can certainly look at your own: simply change the user name to your own Twitter username.

-Note: you will also need to use the authentication token you created above to download the following network of Twitter users.
+Note: you will also need to use the authentication token (here: `my_oauth_CB`) you created above to download the following network of Twitter users.
 For more information follow the steps outlined by Barberá [here](https://github.com/pablobarbera/twitter_ideology)

 ```r